 - Those with diagnosis of cancer at an earlier age than average (less than 50 for common cancers like breast or colon, for example)

 - Those with more than one relative with the same or related cancers in the family

 - Individuals with more than one primary cancer

 - Individuals with rare or unusual cancers

 Cancer Genetics is here to support the patients who have concerns about cancer risk.
 We make every attempt to work with our patients to help you understand the implications of the genetics evaluation and genetic testing results.
 We also take the time to ensure you have an accurate family history and are prepared for your appointment.

-Our multidisciplinary team is made up of physicians who specialize in cancer, genetic counselors, and a genetic nurse practitioner.
+Our multidisciplinary team is made up of physicians and genetic counselors who specialize in cancer.
 We are a highly responsive, patient-focused service, which can schedule and see patients on a timely basis.
 We offer same-day consults for urgent situations or patients traveling from a far distance.
 All cases and results are discussed in a weekly cancer genetics case conference allowing for coordinated, comprehensive care.

 As part of an academic medical center, Cancer Genetics uses the latest technologies in genetic testing by using multi-gene hereditary cancer panel tests.
 Our specialists are actively contributing to the cancer genetics literature and stay current on the latest developments in the field.
 Research is large part of our practice as well, in that we are actively looking for new genes that may contribute to cancer risk and new methods of using a personalized approach to cancer prevention.

 Cancer Genetics offers evaluations for patients and families with a wide range of cancers, including breast, colorectal, ovarian, uterine, pancreas, melanoma, kidney, thyroid, stomach and other cancers.